econnet/econ/do.rst

 - to keep the final product competitive and
 - to produce profit for members (to allow them to work on new products)

+Work that is not related to the specific product is its own product that comes from the outside economy.

-.. _`doworkshare`:
+.. _`dotribute`:

-:work share:
+:tribute:

-Internal work records are internal capital: work shares.
+Internal effort are internal capital: tribute.

+The name *tribute* is chosen
+for *work contribution* leads to *profit attribution*.

+The tribute record associates content effort with the econ.

-Work does not need to be measured in time.
+Tributes does not need to be measured in time.
-Work can be measured by result, e.g.
+Tributes can be measured by result, e.g.

 - by products sold
 - by customers acquired
 - by members recruited
 - ...

-The work shares are recorded in (separate) internal units.
+The tributes are recorded in (separate) internal units.
 When pricing the product for the outside market, the internal work measures can to be considered with temporary and acceptable conversion factors to the outside work price.